SyedAnasAlam/Productivity-App/Readme.md

 # Customized Productivity app
-My goal with this app is to have all productivity related tools into one place.
-Specifically
+A productivity app written in C++ using QT framework.
+The end goal is to have following features:
 * Todo-list
 * Habit tracker
 * Weekly schedule
-* Project manager (Something similar to [Trello](https://trello.com/))
 * [Impossible List](https://impossiblehq.com/impossible-list/)
 * List of upcoming events using Google Calender API

-All of this I aim to implement using QT
+# Todo
+* List of upcoming events using Google Calender API
+* Error messages
+* Clean-up
+* Styling